This post is sponsored by BlueStar, all thoughts and opinions are my own.

 - Smoked Paprika– Provides a nice hue, but also an undertone of smokiness.
 Sweet paprika works too.
 Either will give flavor, but not be spicy or overpowering, making these appealing to a range of palates.

-How to Make Baked Chicken Thighs
+How to bake Chicken Thighs in the Oven

 Making these is easy using my four simple steps: a tasty paste, elevate the chicken and baste with compound butter before serving.